cghiee/CarND-finding-lane-lines/README.md

 A few noticeable shortcoming of the current pipeline include:
 1. In the road videos, the lane marker line overlay is jittery, jumping around from frame to frame.
 While not inaccurate, it is distracting.
 2. When the lane contrast is low, such as in the challenge video where a yellow lane goes over a concrete bridge, the hough transform can fail to detect the lane.
-This can be noticed as the lane line hold a fixed position for  number of video frames and then jumping to the correct lane location once the lane image has sufficient contrast.
+This can be noticed as the lane line holds a fixed position for a number of video frames and then jumping to the correct lane location once the lane image has sufficient contrast.
 3. The lane markers are at times longer than the lane in the image.
 4. The lane markers are straight lines and do not match the curvature of the lane.
 5. The thresholds for region of interest, canny, are hardcoded.